1buoumao/INFO6205/README.md

-# This is branch of INFO6205 "Program structure" course.
+# This is the branch for INFO6205 "Program structure" course.